Wabash County (City of Wabash)

 Senior Center Community Cupboard – There are many families in Wabash County that utilizes the Community Cupboard.
 It helps each family to stretch their food expense each month.
 I am amazed how many do use this wonderful service.

 Stockdale Mill Foundation – The Stockdale Mill is a 158 year old water-powered flour mill on the Eel River in Wabash County, and is under the direction of the non-profit Stockdale Mill Foundation.
 It is staffed by community volunteers and is open to the public for tours on Saturdays from 12:00 to 4:00 pm and at other times by special appointment.
 Ongoing restoration depends solely on donations.
-The project for 2015 is to repair holes in the dam.

 The Lord’s Table Outreach Project to the Resting Cornerstone – The Lord’s Table is a church that is wanting to work with the community in seeing the need for a structured home for women.
 A home for women coming out of Prison, wanting to set in place goals for achieving lasting sobriety.
 It will be a place not only for recovery, but learning and building one another for a better future in our lives and community.